Child-Development-Lab/HBCD-EEG-Utilities/docs/expected-outputs.md

- Expected Outputs
+# Expected Outputs from `script_name.m`

 ## Derivatives

-# The following derivatives are provided for each task
+The following derivatives are provided for each task

 | Task | Derivative     |
 |------|----------------|